Our focus is love.

-*Here at RC one way we want to simplify evangelism is by making it a part of our everyday lives.
+*Here at LCIA one way we want to simplify evangelism is by making it a part of our everyday lives.
 In order to do so we are focused on teaching people to know what they believe and to believe what they know.
 When we are competent we can be confident sharing our faith.

 Worship Is a Lifestyle.
 The first Christians disciplined themselves to a daily, worshipful, lifestyle.
 Worship isn’t simply an event or a place—it’s an orientation.
 It’s a way

 of life.
 It’s the result of our decision to exalt God above everything else.
-In our fellowship we realize and acknowledge that God is truly great and worthy of all praise.
+In our fellowship, we realize and acknowledge that God is truly great and worthy of all praise.

 We believe that one of the major benefits of worship is that when we draw near to God, He draws near to us.